 This isn’t essential but it does give some people peace of mind.
 Established businesses will have great experience with many different weddings and will be able to make sure that things run smoothly their end.

 I went full time at the end of 2014 and have never looked back.
 I shot my first wedding in 2008 at Prestwold Hall.

-Location is an important one to some people and you can understand why from a logistical point of view.
-I always travel down at least the night before any wedding so there are no issues with traffic on the the wedding day.
+I always travel down at least the night before any wedding, so there are no issues with traffic on your wedding day.

 I’m a Nottingham based wedding photographer, but one of the best bits about my job are different places that I get to see.